ra1fh/s725/README.md

     Saved 8 files

 This way the IR interface sends a "get" command and then waits for data to arrive.
+All training records will be downloaded.

-The second option is to run s725get in listen mode, put the S725X watch into connect mode and select the file to transfer:
+The second option is to run s725get in listen mode.
+Put the S725X watch into connect mode and select the file to transfer using the buttons on the watch:

     [user@host ~]$ s725get -d serial -D /dev/ttyUSB0 -f tmp -o txt -l
     Reading [456 bytes] [########################################] [  100%]